wss-support/onboarding-training/Java/Maven/simple-pom-3/README.md

 * Additionally you need to have Maven Package Manager installed

 ## What to do?
-* Download pom.xml to the computer you are going to run the UA
+* Download pom.xml to the box you are going to run the UA on
-* Run the UA scan with '-logLevel debug'
+* Run the UA scan with `maven.runPreStep=true` and `-logLevel debug`

 ## Review
-* Review the pom.xml.
-How many dependencies are there?
+* How many unique Maven dependencies were resolved?
+[5]
-* Review the summary of the scan.
-How many total dependencies are there?
+* How many dependencies are there in the pom.xml?
+[3]
-* Review the project created by the UA in WS UI.
-How many dependencies are there?
+* How many libraries do you see in WS UI?
+[6] Does junit-platform-engine dependency appear in the Mend UI results?
+Why?
-* Are there any errors in the log?
+* Pull the update request for this scan.
+Does the update request contain junit-platform-engine?
 Why?
-* Pull update request for this scan and find out where are the missing dependencies?
+* Rerun the scan in such a way so all the dependencies that are in the pom.xml appear in the Mend UI.
+What changes did you need to make to get the required result?
-* **Fix your local pom.xml to see all the direct dependencies in WS UI**
+* Pull the update request for the latest scan.
+Does the update request contain junit-platform-engine?
+Why?